ocristian/java-box/lambdas-and-streams/README.md

 ######Single line Lambdas
 - do not need braces
-- do need an explicit return statement
+- do not need an explicit return statement

 ```java
 () -> System.ou.println("Lambda in single line")